 Now let’s assume in January of 2026, the lessee and lessor amend the original terms of the lease to only include 3 floors of the office space.
 According to the original terms of the lease, the balance of the lease liability and ROU asset at the end of 2025 are $27,089,980 and $24,630,474, respectively.

 As a result of the renegotiated terms, Company L will now pay $4,800,000 annually starting January 1, 2026, and increase each year thereafter by 3%.
 We’ll assume that the lessor did not charge a termination fee associated with this change.
 First, the lessee re-evaluated their lease classification based on the updated lease terms, with the result that the lease will maintain its classification as an operating lease.

-Due to the partial termination, the company will now use it’s incremental borrowing rate at January 1, 2026, 6.75%, so the present value of the remaining lease payments is $18,211,776.
+Due to the partial termination, the company will now use its incremental borrowing rate on January 1, 2026, 6.75%, so the present value of the remaining lease payments is $18,211,776.
 This will result in a $8,878,204 ($27,089,980 – $18,211,776) decrease in the lease liability.
 The modified lease liability calculation will remain consistent in both of the approaches below.
 However, the value of the ROU asset will change based on the approach selected.

 The value of the ROU asset at the date of modification is determined based on either of the following:

 - The proportionate change in the lease liability